mangapress/mangapress/README.md

 For updates, you can visit http://www.manga-press.com/

-Uses icons from the Fugue icon set found at http://p.yusukekamiyamane.com/

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.